What is a Data Warehouse ?

 - Some of the data comes from external sources: business partners, government services, marketing platforms, social media, cloud services etc.

-- From a modelling standpoint, a Data Warehouse is very different than a traditional operational database.
+- From a modelling standpoint, a Data Warehouse is very different from a traditional operational database.
 While there are still tables with data, the schema we use is optimized for reporting.
 The most common Data Warehouse schema design is Ralph Kimball’s dimensional model – a schema shaped like a star (called a “star-schema”).
 I won’t go into much details here, but it’s a model that is optimized for analyzing large volumes of information.
 In the center of the star schema, there’s a fact table(or tables), which store the events that have happened(customers joining, sales transactions, shipment events, phone calls etc.) and around the fact table, there are dimension tables used to describe these events(what,who, when,why,where, how etc.).
 Here is an example of star schema used by a customer services database:

 - The data is loaded from the different sources using ETL processes.
 ETL stands for Extract (data from sources), Transform (the data into a star schema) and Load (into the Data Warehouse).
 The ETL code is the one place where you keep the logic – the ONE VERSION OF THE TRUTH, which is the most crucial aspect of data systems.
 Example : if we decide to count new users as all users who’ve deposited money, and they are from a specific list of eligible countries, this is where this rule sits(deposited money, from a specific list of countries).
 This is the only place where this logic is calculated, and all reports just read this “new users” measure and expect the number to be a fact.